xihh87/somebar/README.md

 ## License

-somebar - dwl-like bar for dwm
+somebar - dwm-like bar for dwl
 Copyright (c) 2021 Raphael Robatsch

 Permission is hereby granted, free of charge, to any person obtaining a copy of